 When not in class, ELI students may use the ELI Study Center, where they can check out books, listen to audio materials, and watch videos, including popular movies.
 In addition, students can receive individual instruction and assistance from qualified tutors in the ELI Study Center.

-For core classes, students typically have RW (Reading/Writing) and SL (Speaking/Listening) classes in the morning and STR (Structure) classes in the early afternoon.
+For core classes, students typically have RW (Reading/Writing) and SL (Speaking/Listening) classes in the morning and STR (Structure, or Grammar) classes in the early afternoon.
 Some core classes have alternate meeting times.

 Elective courses are scheduled in several different time slots, and Cultural Speaking courses are scheduled in the afternoons.

 Sample Schedule: Fall/Spring

 |8:00||SL or STR or elective||SL or STR or elective||SL or STR or elective||SL or STR or elective||SL or STR or elective|

 |11:00||SL or elective||SL or elective||SL or elective||SL or elective||SL or elective|